Greek tragedy: As a mass phenomenon

 The performances of the tragedies took place in Athens on the occasion of the Great Dionysia, feasts in honor of Dionysus celebrated in the month of Elaphebolion, towards the end of March.
 It was organized by the State and the eponymous archon, who picked three of the richest citizens to pay for the drama's expenses.
 In the Athenian democracy wealthy citizens were required to fund public services, a practice known as liturgy.

 During the Dionysia a contest took place between three plays, chosen by the archon eponymous.
 This procedure might have been based on a provisional script, each of which had to submit a tetralogy consisting of three tragedies and a satyr play.
 Each tetralogy was recited in one day, so that the recitation of tragedies lasted three days.
 The fourth day was dedicated to the staging of five comedies.
 At the end of these three days a jury of ten people chosen by lot from the body of citizens chose the best choir, best actor and best author.
 At the end of the performances, the judges placed a tablet inscribed with the name of their choice inside an urn, after which five tablets were randomly selected.
 The person who received the highest number of votes won.
 The winning author, actor and choir were thus selected not purely by lot, but chance did play a part.

 The passion of the Greeks for the tragedy was overwhelming: Athens, said the critics, spent more on theatre than on the fleet.
 When the cost for the shows became a sensitive subject, an admission fee was instated, alongside the so-called theorikon, a special fund to pay for festival's expenses.

 The surviving tragedies

 Of the many tragedies known to have been written, just 32 full-length texts by only three authors, Aeschylus, Sophocles and Euripides, survive.
+More than 300 are known from fragments.